 Any lawyer who is looking out for your best interests will answer these questions truthfully.
 If you have any questions, be sure to ask them before you begin the case.
 Besides getting deeper insight into the lawyer you’re looking at hiring, you also get to see how they react to difficult questions.
 In the courtroom, anything can happen.
 A truly experienced lawyer will tell you the same thing.
 There’s what we think will happen, what we hope will happen, and what actually happens.
 In a lot of cases, these 3 overlap, but not always.
 When difficult questions arise from the judge and they are looking at your lawyer for an answer, you want to be absolutely sure your lawyer can handle the pressure.

 Every stage of your case from the incident itself to the trial date and beyond should be documented.
 If your lawyer makes any promises, make sure to get it in writing.
 Some lawyers “guarantee results.”
 Avoid these lawyers because they will only get you in more trouble than you already have.

 If you have any questions about your case, the lawyer, or the firm, be sure to ask the lawyer in your consultation.
 Listen to your instincts, do the research, and keep your wits about you.
 Make sure you get proper representation no matter which side you’re on.

-If you’re looking for a lawyer in Maryland and are looking for a place to start, please contact us.
+If you’re in need of a lawyer in Maryland and are looking for a place to start, please contact us.
 We’d be glad to answer your questions regarding your case, how we work, or anything else you’d like to know.
 But before you call, take a look at our practice areas to get an idea of what we do.